pay-theory/payment-components/src/DEVREADME.md

 To manage payments with payment parameters simply add the following when initializing the transaction:

 - **payment-parameters-name**: The payment parameters to use for the payment.

+For more information on payment parameters check out the [Payment Parameters](payment-parameters) documentation.

 To send an email receipt to a customer include an `email` in the customerInfo and include this metadata:

 - **pay-theory-receipt**: Pass *true* to send a receipt to the customer.
 - **pay-theory-receipt-description**: Description to be included in the receipt.
 Defaults to "Payment from {merchant name}".

-For more info on receipts check out the [Receipts](docs/EMAIL_RECEIPTS.md) documentation.
+For more info on receipts check out the [Receipts](email-receipts) documentation.

 ```javascript